Tsotne Bakuria

-Tsotne Bakuria (born December 22, 1971 in Tbilisi, Soviet Union) was a member of the regional legislature of the Autonomous Republic of Adjara, Georgia.
+Tsotne Bakuria (born December 22, 1971, in Tbilisi, Soviet Union) was a member of the regional legislature of the Autonomous Republic of Adjara, Georgia.
 In the Georgian parliamentary elections of November 2003, he was elected to the parliament of Georgia on the party list of the Democratic Revival Union.
-Tsotne Bakuria strongly supported Georgia’s independence from the Soviet Union as well the country’s non alignment status and its strong stance towards political neutrality.
-As a descendant of a noble family that represents Georgia’s aristocracy he staunchly denounced royalties and Georgia’s governing elites.
+Tsotne Bakuria strongly supported Georgia’s independence from the Soviet Union as well the country’s non-alignment status and its strong stance towards political neutrality.
 After the Rose Revolution, Bakuria settled in the United States.
-He served a representative to the Council of Europe from 2001–2004, and an associate member of the European Union, Brussels.
+He moved there because of his opposition to the national movement of Georgia.
+Tsotne Bakuria served a representative to the Council of Europe from 2001 to 2004.